gmo-media/manifest-template/README.md

   - ./secrets/notifications.yaml
 ```

-For starters, you will likely need to set secret values in `./dev/argocd/secrets/argocd-secret.yaml`
+Files included in this template are already encrypted with an example key.
+Remove the `sops` key in YAML, replace the contents with your actual values,
-and run `scripts/secret-encrypt.sh ./dev/argocd/secrets/argocd-secret.yaml` to encrypt the file.
+then run `scripts/secret-encrypt.sh <filename>` to encrypt the file.
-Update `./dev/argocd/ksops.yaml` as needed.
+Update `ksops.yaml` as needed.

 ### Install ArgoCD